phonopy/phono3py/_sources/install.txt

    % sudo apt-get install python-dev python-numpy python-matplotlib \
      python-yaml python-h5py libgomp1 liblapacke-dev

-In the versions of Ubuntu-12.10 or later, lapacke (http://www.netlib.org/lapack/lapacke.html) can be installed from the package manager (``liblapacke`` and ``liblapacke-dev``).
-But in the older versions of Ubuntu or in the other environments, e.g., Mac, you may have to compile lapacke by yourself.
-The compilation procedure is found at the lapacke web site.
-After creating the lapacke library, ``liblapacke.a`` (or the dynamic link library), ``setup3.py`` must be properly modified to link it.
-As an example, the procedure of compiling lapacke is shown below.
+In the versions of Ubuntu-12.10 or later, LAPACKE (http://www.netlib.org/lapack/lapacke.html) can be installed from the package manager (``liblapacke`` and ``liblapacke-dev``).
+In the recent MacPorts, the ``lapack`` package may contains LAPACKE.
+But in the older versions of Ubuntu or in the other environments, you may have to compile LAPACKE by yourself.
+The compilation procedure is found at the LAPACKE web site.
+After creating the LAPACKE library, ``liblapacke.a`` (or the dynamic link library), ``setup3.py`` must be properly modified to link it.
+As an example, the procedure of compiling LAPACKE is shown below.

 ::